-For the past fifty years, the medical establishment and the U.S. government have preached the same basic dietary rules: eat lots of carbs (6-11 servings of “healthy” whole grains and 2 cups of sugar-laden fruits per day), restrict fats and overall calories, and exercise more.
+For the past several decades, the medical establishment and the U.S. government have preached the same basic dietary rules: eat lots of carbs (6-11 servings of “healthy” whole grains and 2 cups of sugar-laden fruits per day), restrict fats and overall calories, and exercise more.
 (There’s also the bit about choosing damaging vegetable oils over saturated fats, but that’s not relevant for today’s discussion).

-And during those 50 years, rather than our population getting healthier from following these recommendations, the rates of diet-related diseases – including obesity, diabetes, hypertension, metabolic syndrome, and dementia – have continued to climb, and are projected to continue doing so into the future.
+And during those decades, rather than our population getting healthier from following these recommendations, the rates of diet-related diseases – including obesity, diabetes, hypertension, metabolic syndrome, and dementia – have continued to climb, and are projected to continue doing so into the future.

 So what’s wrong with this prescription, and what should we be doing instead?

 The fundamental problem with this prescription is that it is based on the faulty premise of “calories in = calories out”.
 This premise implies that all calories are created equal, that our bodies are simple machines, and food is a simple fuel made only of calories.

 [Think about that for a second.
 Do you really believe that 100 calories from broccoli or a steak are the same as 100 calories from a Snickers bar?]

 What this premise fails to account for is that we are complex organisms, with hormones and genes and a multitude of other factors at play every second of every day, and our foods are complex, too, containing varying quantities and qualities of proteins, fats, carbohydrates, vitamins, minerals, phyonutrients, enzymes, and so much more, not just pure calories.